Building a serverless application with Go, Google Cloud Run and Firebase

 Public HTTP API

 Most operations performed by applications are triggered by the public HTTP API.
-I’ve heard many times the question from newcomers to Go what framework they should use to create an HTTP service.
+I’ve heard Go newcomers ask many times what framework they should use to create an HTTP service.
 I always advise against using any kind of HTTP framework in Go.
-A simple router, like chi is more than enough. chi provides us only the lightweight glue to define what URLs and methods are supported by our API.
+A simple router, like chi, is more than enough. chi provides only the lightweight glue to define what URLs and methods our API supports.
 Under the hood, it uses the Go standard library http package, so all related tools like middlewares are 100% compatible.

-It may be a bit weird to not use a framework if you are coming from any language where Spring, Symfony, Django, or Express may be the obvious choice.
-It was weird for me too.
-Using any kind of framework in Go adds unnecessary complexity and will couple your project with this framework.
+It may feel strange not to use a framework if you’re coming from a language where Spring, Symfony, Django, or Express are the obvious choices.
+It felt strange to me too.
+Using any framework in Go adds unnecessary complexity and couples your project with that framework.
 KISS. 😉

-All the services are running the HTTP server in the same way.
-It sounds like a good idea to not copy it 3 times.
+All the services run the HTTP server in the same way.
+It makes sense not to copy this code three times.

 func RunHTTPServer(createHandler func(router chi.Router) http.Handler) {